JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-library.md

    In the provided script, you get the credentials from `local.properties` or environment variables, do all the required configuration in the `publishing` section, and sign your publications with the signing plugin.

 5. Go back to your library project.
-To ask Gradle to prebuild your plugins, update the root `settings.gradle(.kts)` with the following:
+To ask Gradle to prebuild your plugins, update the root `settings.gradle.kts` with the following:

    ```kotlin